-2. Brightness temperature is a unit for intensity.
+- The spectrum includes four spectral lines.
+To which species do these lines belong?
+(Play around with the absorption species selection in the ARTS control file.) - We speak of window regions where the zenith opacity is below 1.
+Where are they? - 2.
+Brightness temperature is a unit for intensity.
 It is the temperature that a blackbody should have to give the same intensity as measured.
 Mathematically, the transformation between intensity in SI units and intensity in brightness temperature is done with the Planck formula.
-Calculate and display the atmospheric brightness temperature spectrum for different hypothetical sensors:

-- A ground-based sensor looking in the zenith direction. - A sensor on an airplane (z = 10 km) looking in the zenith direction.
+The plotting scripts already convert the radiances simulated by ARTS into brightness temperatures.
+Investigate the brightness temperature spectra for different hypothetical sensors: - (a) A ground-based sensor looking in the zenith direction. - (b) A sensor on an airplane (z = 10 km) looking in the zenith direction.

-Questions
+Questions: